 Licensing: Any private investigator providing services in Florida must be licensed pursuant to Florida law.
 JAC is not authorized to pay for any private investigator services provided in Florida by a person not properly licensed pursuant to Florida law.
 If a vendor is providing services that require investigator licensing under Florida law, the vendor shall comply with the requirements to be licensed as an investigator.
 During the initial contract phase, the vendor shall provide the investigative firm license (A license) and the private investigator license (C license) of the primary investigator desiring to contract with JAC.
-If the private investigative firm employs more than one private investigator who will be providing services under the JAC Due Process Contract, the vendor shall provide the private investigative license (C license) of the primary investigator for the firm and the private investigator licenses (C and CC licenses) of all investigators who will be providing services to be compensated through JAC.
+If the private investigative firm employs more than one private investigator who will be providing services under the JAC Due Process Contract, the vendor shall provide the private investigator license (C license) of the primary investigator for the firm and the private investigator licenses (C license) and private investigator intern license numbers (CC license) of all investigators providing services to be compensated through JAC.
+If an A or C license lapses during the term of the JAC Due Process Contract, the investigator cannot seek compensation from JAC for any services rendered while unlicensed and must repay any amounts paid by JAC while unlicensed.